-- Complete the Direct Deposit Form located in Miscellaneous Forms.
+- Complete the Direct Deposit Form located in "Tax Forms & Direct Deposit".
 Once completed email, fax, or take to HR.

 - Yes, the Fire Department purchases or is granted a number of battery-operated smoke detectors each year.
 While supplies last, residents may contact the Fire Department at the non-emergency number listed in the directory.
 Arrangements will be made for fire personnel to install the detectors or replace batteries in existing battery-operated smoke detectors; however, the Fire Department does not provide hard-wired detectors.